 - You have been outside the United States for at least ten years following your departure, or

 - You qualify for relief under certain international or U.S. programs such as refugee status or victims of domestic violence.

 Do You Qualify If You Voluntarily Left?

 If a foreign citizen leaves the U.S. voluntarily, they will not need to make permission to reapply application.
 However, this will not apply if one left under a notice to appear or a deportation order.

 To determine if you are a person of good moral character, the USCIS will conduct security and background checks for all I-212 applications.
 This will typically involve a search of criminal records maintained by the FBI.

 You may also be required to attend a biometrics services appointment at the USCIS offices, where physiological data will be collected to determine your identity.

 How the Government Makes the Final Decision for the 212 Waiver Applications

-Even though the I-212 waiver is optional and discretionary, there are several negative factors that may influence the decision.
+Even though the I-212 waiver is optional and discretionary, there are many positive and negative factors that may influence the decision.
 These include: